bioinformaticsdotca/HT-Biology_2017/Pathways/integrated_assignment_1/new_assignment.md

 6. Run analysis of the genes differentially altered between BE and normal: copy and paste the gene list into the g:Profiler input window [BEonly_genelist.txt](https://github.com/bioinformatics-ca/bioinformatics-ca.github.io/raw/master/2016_workshops/pathways/integrated_assignment_1/BEonly_genelist.txt).

-7.  **Question** What is the most significant GO:term?
+7.  **Question:** What is the most significant GO:term?
 What is the p-value for this GO:term?

-8.  **Question** Is this p-value already corrected for multiple testing?
+8.  **Question:** Is this p-value already corrected for multiple testing?
 What type of correction is used for your current analysis?

 ## PART 2

-1. Re-run the analysis with *User p-value* threshold set to 0.0001.
-What has been changed?
+1. Re-run the analysis with *User p-value* threshold set to 0.0001. **Question:** What has been changed?

 ## PART 3